jacqueqa/studyingjs/README.md

 # studyingjs
-My repository to save all my studying little projects
+Repository to save all my studying little projects with JavaScript .